 - Study deliberately.
 Deliberate practice is still the best way to master something—including information.

 - Use active recall.
-This means rather than doing matching, multiple choice, or re-reading exercise, use learning activities where you need to reach back into your memory to find the information.
+This means that rather than doing matching, multiple choice, or re-reading exercises, you should instead perform learning activities where you need to actively reach back into your memory to find the information.
 This can include flashcards or testing yourself.

 - Use spaced repetition.
 You need to space the learning out, but not space it out so far that you forget it.

 Brainscape's web and mobile flashcard app is designed using these principles.
 It's the most effective app out there to quickly learn—and remember—large amounts of information.
 It offers a personalized learning experience that optimizes student performance.
-Your students can use Brainscape in their out-of-class time to remember the facts, leaving you free to do more collaborative and constructivist activities in class.
+You or your students can use Brainscape in their out-of-class time to remember the facts, leaving you free to do more collaborative and constructivist activities in class.

 Learn more about how you can use Brainscape as a learning tool with your students.
 And check out our huge guide on how you can double the learning effectiveness of your students.